 Health IQ offers a unique program for people with well-managed type 2 diabetes that offers up to 41% savings for maintaining a healthy lifestyle.

-Online quotes that also compare savings to the top 30 carriers
+Online quotes that also compare savings with 30 or more carriers

 Savings of up to 41% for staying healthy